 Additional Living Expenses

 Many worry about additional living expenses incurred after a fire.
 If you can’t live in your home while it’s being repaired or rebuilt, where do you go and at who’s expense?
-Your policy has a section called ‘loss of use’ that covers additional living expenses incurred as a result of the loss.
+Your homeowner’s insurance policy has a section called ‘loss of use’ that covers additional living expenses incurred as a result of the loss.
 This section will cover expenses such as living accommodations: hotel, motel, apartment rental, etc. If you’re forced to live in a hotel in the interim, your policy will cover meal expenses as well.
 Replacement of items needed such as toothbrushes, clothing, etc. are also covered under this section.
 Anything you need to purchase as a direct result of the loss will be covered under this section.
 Of course, all receipts will need to be kept, and common sense will need to be used.
-If you purchase a designer suite to replace your blazer and slacks worn to work, you’ll have to pay the difference in price.
+If you purchase a designer suit to replace your blazer and slacks worn to work, you’ll have to pay the difference in price.

-Replacement of Personal Belongings
+Replacement of Personal Property

 With the replacement of your actual home comes the repair or replacement of your personal belongings.
 Anything that was damaged or destroyed due to the fire will be repaired or replaced under the personal property section of your policy.
 Receipts will need to be kept and submitted as part of the claim.
 Cleaning or repairing items that incurred smoke damage but can be restored to its former state will also be covered under the policy.